LucasAyoub/Modelagem_SQL/README.md

-# Modelagem SQL
+# SQL Modeling

-## Arquivos criados para praticar as formas normais e as regras da modelagem
+## Files created to practice normal shapes and modeling rules

-* Picole = Exer sobre uma fabrica de picoles e o desenvolvimento da modelagem de acordo com o que é pedido
+* Picole = Exercise on a popsicle factory and the development of the modeling according to what is requested
-* Farmacia = Exer sobre uma farmacia e o desenvolvimento da modelagem de acordo com o que é pedido
+* Farmacia = Exercise on a pharmacy and the development of modeling according to what is requested
-* Locadora = Exer de modelagem envolvendo uma locadora
+* Locadora = Modeling exercise involving a video store